OSMCha/osmcha-frontend/README.md

     - The app runs with https; Firefox is recommended since it allows self signed certificates.
     - The staging database only has changesets until mid 2017; without the filter you will not see any changesets.

-*To sign in:*

-1. After loading the page in your browser, inspect the request made to `social-auth/` and copy the `oauth_token`;
-1. In other browser tab, access `https://www.openstreetmap.org/oauth/authorize?oauth_token=<oauth_token>` and give authorization in the OpenStreetMap page that will load;
-1. You will be redirected to a blank page that has a `oauth_verifier` in the url.
-Copy the `oauth_verifier`;
-1. Click on the `Sign in` button on your local OSMCha instance, paste the `oauth_verifier` and you will be logged in.

 ### Local testing
 Test the application before commiting any changes.
 If you encounter any error make sure you have `watchman` installed.
 [Installation Guide](https://facebook.github.io/watchman/docs/install.html).